petershintech/Query.jl/docs/src/gettingstarted.md

 ## Standalone query operators

 The standalone query operators are typically combined into more complicated queries via the pipe operator.
-The example from the previous section can also be written like this, using the `@filter` and `@map` standalone query operators:
+Here is an example, using the `@filter` and `@map` standalone query operators:

 ```jldoctest
 using Query, DataFrames